Skip to main content

 The most robust clinical evidence points toward two primary pillars of intervention ∞ specific exercise modalities and a structured nutritional approach.
 These are not passive wellness suggestions; they are active therapeutic tools.

+The logic is compelling.
+We are applying precise physical and biochemical inputs to generate desired physiological outputs.
+By engaging in specific forms of exercise, you are sending powerful signals directly to your bones and muscles.
 Through deliberate dietary choices, you are providing the raw materials for tissue repair and modulating the body’s inflammatory response.
 This integrated approach allows you to become an active participant in your own care, working in concert with your prescribed medical therapy.

 Protocols for Musculoskeletal Integrity

-The most prevalent and disruptive side effects of AI therapy are often musculoskeletal, manifesting as (arthralgia) and a decline in bone mineral density.
+The most prevalent and disruptive side effects of AI therapy are often musculoskeletal, manifesting as joint pain (arthralgia) and a decline in bone mineral density.
 The intervention protocols for these issues are well-studied and center on the principle of applying specific physical stressors to stimulate adaptation and growth in bone and muscle tissue.

 Resistance and Impact Exercise

 Your skeletal system responds directly to the loads placed upon it.
-This concept, known as Wolff’s Law, is the cornerstone of using exercise to build bone density. and impact exercises create mechanical forces that stimulate osteoblasts, the cells responsible for building new bone.
+This concept, known as Wolff’s Law, is the cornerstone of using exercise to build bone density.
+Resistance training and impact exercises create mechanical forces that stimulate osteoblasts, the cells responsible for building new bone.
 This is a direct, non-hormonal signal that encourages bone formation, actively counteracting the increased bone resorption caused by low estrogen levels.

 A structured program should incorporate both types of exercise for maximal benefit: